During this pandemic, more people than ever want to become a freelancer and start working at home.

 Once you have freelance experience, let’s start packaging your skills into a service offering and sell it on your own website.

 The importance of having a professional online portfolio is more essential than ever because it will maximize your visibility and presence.
 Believe it or not, people google your full name even though you are not a celebrity.
-An online presence can build your brand and gain the credibility to attract potential clients.
+An online presence can build your brand and gain credibility to attract potential clients.

 - Freelancer’s Guide to Create an Online Portfolio